 Refundable vs. Nonrefundable Credits

-The Protecting Americans from Tax Hikes (PATH) Act of 2015 requires that the IRS delay refunds on tax returns that claim the Earned Income Tax Credit or the refundable portion of the Child Tax Credit.
-This allows the IRS a little extra time to avoid fraud, ensuring that everyone who claims these popular credits is actually entitled to do so.
-In most cases, these refunds are released by mid-February.
+The Protecting Americans from Tax Hikes (PATH) Act of 2015 requires that the IRS delay tax refunds on returns that claim the Earned Income Tax Credit or the refundable portion of the Child Tax Credit.
+This gives the IRS extra time to detect fraudulent returns, ensuring that everyone who claims these popular credits is actually entitled to do so.

 Carryover Tax Credits

 Note: Tax laws and forms change periodically.
-The above information may not reflect the most recent changes.
+The above information might not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.